yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/06-tcp-server/LAB.md

 Also write documention for starting your server and connection using tellnet.
 Write documentation for the chat room usage.

 ## Testing
-* no testing required for this lab - yay!
+No testing required for this lab.
+Yay!